-Earlier I discussed wartime menus of the Wine and Food Society of New York.
-I reviewed menus that indicated once war was afoot, the wine-lovers avoided tabling German and Italian wines.
-After France was fully occupied, in the fall of 1940, French wine also disappeared from the menus, the odd exception of a minor nature apart.
+Earlier, I discussed various wartime menus of the Wine and Food Society of New York.
+Once war was afoot, the Society’s events did not table German or Italian wines.
+After France was fully occupied in the fall of 1940, French wines also disappeared, the odd minor exception apart.

-The dinner was held, not in the Grand Ballroom where Guy Lombardo and his Royal Canadians serenaded New Year’s arrival for many years, but in the Waldorf’s Lounge, later known as the Bull and Bear, a bar and steak restaurant.
+The dinner was held, not in the Grand Ballroom, where Guy Lombardo and his Royal Canadians serenaded for New Year’s for years.
+The Waldorf Lounge was chosen, later called the Bull and Bear, a bar and steak restaurant.

 The menu is rather spare and informal in layout except for the striking cover (above).
-I am not certain if war conditions imposed this or it was more dictated by the nature of the entertainment.
-Such late-evening suppers were a second or deferred dinner for many, and the practice may have been to offer a less elaborate meal than a normal dinner service, even pre-war that is.
+I am not certain if war conditions caused this or it was dictated more by the nature of the supper.
+Such late-evening dining was a second evening meal for many.
+The practice may have been to offer a less-than-elaborate dinner, even perhaps before the war.

-Indeed the champagnes are weighted to vintage bottlings (the wine of the named year’s harvest, not a blending of different years’), with prices to match.
-Domestic sparklers came from different regions including New Jersey.
-The Garden State’s Renault winery, still going strong, supplied a champagne.
-We profiled Renault some time ago in these pages.
+Indeed, the champagnes are weighted to vintage bottlings, with prices to match.
+The domestic sparklers were from different regions including New Jersey.
+The Garden State’s Renault winery, which is still going strong, supplied a bubbly.
+I profiled Renault some time ago here.

-The shimmering menu cover conveys traditional Waldorf elegance with a contrasting image of a society figure toasting a man in uniform.
-He could be an officer in the armed services, but the image also could suggest a service employee: doorman, bellman, chauffeur, or possibly a policeman.
+The glittering cover conveys traditional Waldorf elegance via a coiffed society figure, yet she is toasting a man in uniform.
+He might be in the armed services, but possibly a hospitality employee: doorman, bellman, chauffeur.
+A policeman is also perhaps implied.

-My sense is the designer wanted to be inclusive in this sense, a democratic gesture in a time of national upheaval and the war economy.
+My sense is the designer intended a democratic gesture in a time of international upheaval and the national war economy.

-Wine writer Michael Broadbent has written (see p.
-427) that despite fine postwar French vintages for Champagne, especially in 1945 and 1947, those wines when landed in London had a hard go of it.
-The reason was, he said, there was plenty of prewar stock to use up first.
+Wine writer Michael Broadbent wrote, p.
+427, that despite fine, postwar French Champagne being available in London, especially from the 1945 and 1947 vintages, these wines had a hard go of it for some years.
+The reason: plenty of prewar stock to use up first.

-I’m not sure about German wines though, I’d guess hotels in Allied countries did not offer these on general menus in the war years.
-If so, there must have been plenty to sell after the Germans surrendered unconditionally in April 1945.
+For German wine, I’d think hotels in Allied countries did not offer them on general menus during the war years.
+If that is so, there must have been plenty to sell after the Germans surrendered in April 1945.

-Putting it a different way, had the war never happened, one wonders if domestic wines would be held in high esteem as they are today.
-As the old adage has it though, necessity is the mother of invention.
+Putting it a different way, had the war never happened, one wonders if domestic American wine would be held in the high esteem it is today.
+But as the old adage has it though, necessity is the mother of invention.
 The war vectored America in a different, or at least multiple, wine directions, with implications for our wine taste today.